 Hyaluronic acid (HA) is a molecule normally present in healthy cartilage.
 When injected, these gel-like substances can help improve mobility, reduce your pain, and lubricate the joint.
 Injections are performed under image guidance to ensure the solution is delivered exactly where you need it.
 We use HA injections to treat pain and osteoarthritis in joints.

 HOW DO I PREPARE FOR MY EXAM?

 - You’ll need a prescription from your practitioner.
 Many insurance plans cover products such as Synvisc or Durolane as “medical devices.”
 Your booking coordinator will discuss this with you when they call to give you details about your appointment.
-We provide some products on-site at a direct cost.
+We provide most products on-site at a direct cost.
 Otherwise, you will need to bring your medication to your appointment.

 - Take all prescribed medications as directed.
 If you’re on anticoagulation drugs (e.g., Plavix, Coumadin, Warfarin) you may need to have an international normalized ratio (INR) test.
 Please speak to your booking coordinator for more detailed information.

 - If you take insulin to manage your diabetes, please let your booking coordinator know.
 You may have some juice and a small snack after taking your insulin.

 - Arrive 15 minutes prior to your appointment.
 If you are late, your examination may have to be postponed.

 - In case you have any discomfort, please have someone accompany you on the day of your test.
 It may be more convenient to have someone else drive you home.